DR. KIMBERLY MOFFITT

 Professor and author, her most recent book, The Truth About Slavery and the Making of the United States: African Americans from 1526-1850, will be released fall 2022 by Knopf Books for Young Readers.

 UMBCDr.
-Tatiana Mann is a passionate advocate for the arts & music education.
+Tatiana Mann is a passionate advocate and leader in music and the arts.
 A classical pianist and professor of piano, Dr. Mann has performed and taught throughout the US and in Europe.
 As an arts administrator with more than 20 years of experience, Dr. Mann was the founding executive director of the Wildwood Academy for Music and the Arts (WAMA) in Little Rock, AR – a summer program that provides arts and music instruction, with a focus on children with limited opportunities.
 In 2021 she founded a registered chapter of American Association of University Professors (AAUP) and advocated for freedom of speech on behalf of her colleagues in TX.
 As a pianist, most recently Tatiana can be heard performing works by Kernis, Copland and Prokofiev on the album Finding Home, released on SONY Classical Korea in 2022.
 Dr. Mann holds graduate degrees in piano performance from the University of MN (DMA), London’s Royal Academy of Music (PGDip) and Manhattan School of Music (MM).

 UMBCBreaking the M.O.L.D.
 Initiative

-You can learn more about Professor Nohe here:
+You can learn more about Dr. Baker here:

 Morgan State UniversityBreaking the M.O.L.D.
 Initiative